 Crack-in-the-Ground (again, no joke) is an ancient volcanic fissure that spans two miles at depths of 70 feet.
 Typically volcanic fissures are packed with rock and soil and impossible to pass through.

 Oregon is the land of waterfalls, make no mistake about it.
-And we definitely have our fair share of jaw-dropping waterfalls to choose from but for me personally, none is more notable than Toketee Falls in Douglas County, Oregon.
+And we definitely have our fair share of jaw-dropping waterfalls to choose from.
+But for me personally, none is more impressive than Toketee Falls in Douglas County, Oregon.

 #12.
 Hike the Misery Ridge Trail